-The 11 Best Checking Accounts for Bad Credit
+11 Best Checking Accounts for Bad Credit in 2021 (No Credit Check, No Deposit)

-The 11 Best Checking Accounts for Bad Credit
+The 11 Best "No Credit Check" Checking Accounts for Bad Credit

 Second chance bank accounts cater specifically to people with bad credit.
-Because most mainstream banks deny accounts to people with rocky credit, you may need to seek out a financial institution that offers second chance accounts.
+Because most mainstream banks deny accounts to people with rocky credit, you may need to seek out a financial institution that offers second chance accounts, including banks with no credit check to open an account.

 The good news is there is a long list of banks and credit unions that provide checking accounts for bad credit.
-As an added bonus, many of these second chance banks let you open a bank account online and manage it with a convenient mobile app.
+As an added bonus, many of these second chance banks let you open a bank account online and manage it with a convenient mobile app with no credit check required.

 Signing up for a second chance bank account gives you the opportunity to rehab your banking history.
 If you're committed to reestablishing your good banking record and repairing your credit, second chance banking could be a great option.